Tutorials and Demos¶

 - Intro to KSQL | Streaming SQL for Apache Kafka

-- KSQL is an open source streaming SQL engine that implements continuous, interactive queries against Apache Kafka.
+- KSQL is the streaming SQL engine that implements continuous, interactive queries against Apache Kafka.
 KSQL makes it easy to read, write and process streaming data in real-time, at scale, using SQL-like semantics.

 - Neha Narkhede | Kafka Summit 2018 Keynote (The Present and Future of the Streaming Platform)